 Nina is ranked in Chambers UK and Legal 500 and was described by Legal 500 as “a shrewd and committed litigator” with experience in high-value brain and spinal injury claims and expertise in psychiatric cases.
 In Chambers 2021 she was described as ” very experienced and works well with experts, clients and counsel to achieve extraordinary results.”

-” I’d like to thank you once again for the splendid work you did in seeing us through the last few traumatic years; we couldn’t have done it without you.
+- ” I’d like to thank you once again for the splendid work you did in seeing us through the last few traumatic years; we couldn’t have done it without you.
 The inquest would have been a quite different affair without your involvement.”

-“I really can’t convey how grateful I am for the abundance of kindness, support and advice you have so warmly and openly provided.
+- “I really can’t convey how grateful I am for the abundance of kindness, support and advice you have so warmly and openly provided.
 Not to mention the ridiculous amount of work you have undertaken!
 You really were extraordinarily helpful, generous and patient during what was a very bleak time for all involved.
 So, truly, for everything you have done, thank you.”

 - “I don’t have the words to adequately express my gratitude to Nina Ali and her team for their help in my search for justice for my late sister.”

-“Thank you for your letter and kind words….I would just like to say a big thank you to you and your team for all your efforts, guidance and patience, your thoughtful advice was truly appreciated (by both my mother and myself!).
+- “Thank you for your letter and kind words….I would just like to say a big thank you to you and your team for all your efforts, guidance and patience, your thoughtful advice was truly appreciated (by both my mother and myself!).
 I wish you all the very best.”

 - “Just would like to say thank you for everything you have done.
 I have just been told that K’s grave will be completed for his first anniversary, I have made my home pretty comfortable.
 Once again thank you so much, I just wish he was here to have enjoyed it.”

 - RGN The Royal Berkshire Hospital; BA (Hons) London University

 Membership & Appointments

 - The Law Society Clinical Negligence Panel

-Association of Personal Injury Lawyers (APIL)
+- Association of Personal Injury Lawyers (APIL)